Skip to content

 get_active_beam_track_element()

-Get the active element index being tracked.
+Get the active element index being tracked via shared memory.

 Source code in pytao/subproc.py